 And many more campuses remain physical manifestations of decades of neglect.
 I ask you what message are we sending the students attending these schools?
 After the bond-funded build-out, the district budget doesn’t allocate enough funds to renovate and maintain all of its school buildings and landscaped grounds.

 LAUSD’s annual School Experience Survey asks students, parents, and staff questions about educational goals, supports, and expectations.
-This graph represents how many students and staff agreed or strongly agreed to the statement, “I feel safe at school,” and how many parents agreed or strongly agreed to the statement, “My child is safe at school.”
-Teens feel less safe in their school than the adults in their lives.
+The graph below of 44 Los Angeles public high schools represents how many students and staff agreed or strongly agreed to the statement, “I feel safe at school,” and how many parents agreed or strongly agreed to the statement, “My child is safe at school.”
+As you read the graph to the right, even in those schools where students feel the most safe, the number of students feeling safe remains over 15 percentage points below their parents and teachers.
+It is clear that teens feel markedly less safe in their school than the adults in their lives.

 We can point to at least one reason why this is true.
 Neuroscientist Dr. Frances Jensen switched her research from infant brains to teenage brains when her sons hit adolescence.
 She writes in the Teenage Brain, that as adults the hormone tetrahydropregnanolone (THO) modulates anxiety … teenagers have that same hormone, but in their brains, it amplifies anxiety.
 Teenagers are physically wired to feel greater stress and anxiety.
 So, the same stressors that impact all people living in urban neighborhoods — mainly associated with sensory overload — are more troublesome to teens.